nesi/training-environment-jupyter-introduction-shell-app/README.md

-# training-environment-jupyter-introduction-shell-app
+# NeSI training environment: Intermediate Shell for Bioinformatics app
-NeSI training environment Introduction to  Shell for Bioinformatics app
+JupyterLab app for running Introduction to  Shell for Bioinformatics on the NeSI training environment.